alexojocyber/Enterprise-SIEM-Lab/README.md

 A total of:

 12 failed login attempts
 were recorded during the attack simulation.

-Step 3 — Identify Targeted User
+### Step 3 - Identify Targeted User
 The affected user account was identified using:

-sudo cat /var/log/auth.log | grep testuser
+sudo cat /var/log/auth.1og | grep testuser

-Repeated authentication failures confirmed that the testuser account was being targeted.
+Repeated authentication failures confirmed that the testuser acc : was being targeted.

-🚨 Indicators of Compromise (IOCs)
+# 🚨 Indicators of Compromise (IOCs)

 The following suspicious indicators were identified:
 	•	Targeted User: testuser